Women’s basketball has exploded, yet fans are still underserved.

 A/B Testing

-80% of participants preferred Option B for its simplicity and readability.
+80% of participants preferred Option B due to its clearer hierarchy and reduced visual clutter.

 Reflection